DanBuchan/ZCoC/README.md

 #### Q: Great!
 How do I add this to my project?

 Simply copy CODE_OF_CONDUCT.md into the root directory of your project.
-You may modify it to your needs because Open Source is totally a thing that I heard about and I can claim some moral high ground because I'm doing this for free for people.
+You may modify it to your needs because Open Source is totally a thing that we heard about and we can claim some moral high ground because I'm doing this for free for people.

 #### Q: How do I promote Zero Code of Conduct?